-All the information on how to set up the Linux host machine, how to run and configure a Yocto Project, generate an image, and generate a rootfs, are covered in the Freescale Yocto Project User's Guide (IMXLXYOCTOUG).
+All the information on how to set up the Linux OS host, how to run and configure a Yocto Project, generate an image, and generate a rootfs, are covered in the i.MX Yocto Project User's Guide (IMXLXYOCTOUG).

-When Linux OS is running, this guide provides information on how to use some special features that Freescale SoCs provide.
-The release notes provides the features that are supported on a particular board.
+When Linux OS is running, this guide provides information on how to use some special features that i.MX SoCs provide.
+The release notes provide the features that are supported on a particular board.